catppuccin/catppuccin/resources/README.md

-# Resources
+# 🦆 Resources

-There are small resource scripts usually used by port maintainers to perform several manual tasks automatically
+There are small resource scripts usually used by port maintainers to perform automatically several manual tasks.

 ## Install